koush/scrypted/.github/ISSUE_TEMPLATE/bug_report.md

 # Github Issues is not a Forum

-**This issue tracker is not for hardware support or feature requests**.
-If you are troubleshooting adding a device for the first time, use Discord, Reddit, or Github Discussions.
+**This issue tracker is not for server setup, hardware support, or feature requests**.
+If you are troubleshooting adding a device or installing for the first time, use Discord, Reddit, or Github Discussions.
 However, if something **was working**, and is now **no longer working**, you may create a Github issue.
 Created issues that do not meet these requirements or are improperly filled out will be immediately closed.